 Everyday Aldi’s Gluten Free LiveGFree Products

-While some locations may carry certain Aldi’s Gluten Free products, and others may not, I chose to share first what I can find in my store all the time.
+While some locations may carry certain Aldi’s Gluten Free products, others may not.
+I chose to share first what I can find in my store all the time.
 My store does not place all their LiveGFree items in a separate section.
 Therefore, I’ll share these Aldi’s Gluten Free products in the order in which I find them in my store.
-Think of it as a virtual shopping tour!
+Think of it as a virtual shopping tour.

 The next Aldi’s gluten free find in my store are the baking mixes.
 They carry chocolate, yellow and pancake baking mixes.
 (Sadly, the recipe I used to make these strawberry shortcakes is no longer on the back of the box!)
 In addition, they also stock a cornbread mix of which I failed to take a picture!
 All mixes are free of soy as well!
 And at $1.99 a box, that’s a steal!

 One note about these crackers.
 They do contain oat fiber, although they are certified gluten free through GFCO.

 You’ll find Aldi’s gluten granola stocked near the cereal.
 I am unaware of whether these are made with purity protocol oats.
 They are however certified gluten free.
 They come in three flavors – Raisin Almond , Apple Almond and Cranberry Cashew.

 For those looking for more whole grains in the pasta, Aldi’s gluten free and organic quinoa blend pastas taste fantastic!

 Aldi’s gluten free macaroni and cheese only come with the squeezeable pouch of cheese, now.
 They no longer stock the box with the powdered sauce packet.
 Which one do you prefer?